intrinio/javascript-sdk/docs/CompanyApi.md

 var company_api = new intrinio.CompanyApi();

-var identifier = "identifier_example"; // String | A Company identifier (Ticker, CIK, LEI, Intrinio ID)
+var identifier = "AAPL"; // String | A Company identifier (Ticker, CIK, LEI, Intrinio ID)

-var tag = "tag_example"; // String | Item
+var tag = "marketcap"; // String | Item

 var opts = {
-  'type': "type_example", // String | Filter by type, when applicable 'startDate': new Date("2013-10-20"), // Date | Get historical data on or after this date 'endDate': new Date("2013-10-20"), // Date | Get historical data on or before this date 'sortOrder': "desc", // String | Sort by date `asc` or `desc` 'nextPage': "" // String | Gets the next page of data from a previous API call };
+  'type': "", // String | Filter by type, when applicable 'startDate': new Date("2018-01-01"), // Date | Get historical data on or after this date 'endDate': new Date("2019-01-01"), // Date | Get historical data on or before this date 'sortOrder': "desc", // String | Sort by date `asc` or `desc` 'nextPage': "" // String | Gets the next page of data from a previous API call };